 One of the major causes of fear is that we do not want to face ourselves as we are.
 Fear happens when we remove ourselves from the moment, bringing our attention from certainty to uncertainty, the past interrupting the present or the future disturbing the now.
-It’s an usual, yet normally primitive, tricky emotion that often disguises itself in many ways: suffering, egoism, samsara, greed, anger, envy, fright, worry, apprehension, cognitive paralysis, anxiety, etc.
+It’s an usual, yet normally primitive, tricky emotion that often can disguise itself in many ways: suffering, egoism, samsara, greed, anger, envy, fright, worry, apprehension, cognitive paralysis, anxiety, irrationality.

-While the fear from our beloved ego navigates life by trying to keep us safe (thank you for doing your intrinsic job) and in a familiar place, it has a limited perception and blocks our creative and spiritual progress.
+While the fear from our beloved ego navigates life by trying to keep us safe (thank it for doing its intrinsic job) and in a familiar place, it has a limited perception and blocks our creative and spiritual progress.
 We must remember that fear is not who we innately are; it is one of the many ways we are able to respond to life’s moments.

 Can we trust the inner orchestras of the mind, heart, intuition and allow fear to flow through us rather than cage us in?
 Can we watch fear without any conclusions?
 Without any interference of the knowledge we have accumulated about it?
 Can we feel the fear, genuinely acknowledge its presence, while not allowing it to lead and dictate the current state of our life?

 “I see what you’re doing, fear.
 Thank you for sending your signal.
 But it’s okay and you’ll have to take a seat in the back.
 I am the driver in charge here and I need to pay attention to what’s going on right now.”